 I spend a most of my time treating anxiety in women.
-Anxiety in women unique and special in its treatment and causes.
+Therapy for women with anxiety is unique as are it's causes.
 These pages will share what I know and learn about it.

 Anxiety is more prevalent in women beginning in childhood.

 Beginning as early as age 6, little girls are 2x as likely to have an anxiety disorder.
 This continues to adolescence when teen girls are 6 x likely to have a generalized anxiety disorder diagnosis.
 Obsessive-Compulsive Disorder(OCD) seems to be one exception.
 In childhood, OCD is more prevalent in boys.
 But this doesn't last long.
 OCD later becomes more prevalent in women than men.

 Adult women are more likely than men to have Panic Disorder, Agoraphobia, Generalized Anxiety Disorder, Post Traumatic Stress Disorder, and twice as likely to meet most phobias' criteria!
 Social Anxiety Disorder is the one phobia that has the least differences between the genders.
 It's just slightly more in women than men.

 I think the simplest theory is probably the best answer.
 Women suffer extensive and systemic discrimination.
 The various forms of gender discrimination begin in early childhood in our families and impact us throughout our lives; it's no wonder we have anxiety.